diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 bash /tmp/config_env.sh
 ```

-This allows you to fully configure your Aiida environment by customising the default configuration files supplied with the image.
+This allows you to fully configure your AiiDA environment by customising the default configuration files supplied with the image.
 This makes it easier to install code, compute machines or set up an ssh connection.

 ### Set-up a transparent SSH connection to Gricad clusters